Melanie Wong | Immigration Solicitor and UK Visa Expert

 Subjectivity in Assessment:

 Despite the clear guidelines, the assessment of non-married couples being in a "genuine and subsisting" relationship can be subjective, particularly when the couple have not been living together.
-This can potentially leading to inconsistent decisions by case workers.
+This can potentially lead to inconsistent decisions by case workers.

 Preparing a Successful Application